-English in Malta is constitutionally one of two official languages.
-Together with Maltese, English is the vehicle of the collective's national identity.
-Malta's bilingual population deems English to be an intrinsic part of its social and personal makeup.
+English is constitutionally defined as one of Malta's two official languages.
+Together with Maltese, English is a vehicle of the collective's national identity, and Malta's bilingual population deems English to be an intrinsic part of its social and personal makeup.
 For cultural, historical and political reasons, English is an essential part of the nation's definition.
-The complexity of Malta's national identity entails that English is the second language for most people, the first language for a significant proportion of the population, and the main foreign language for an increasing number of migrants from the EU and the rest of the world.
-English is omnipresent in Malta from a child's early years up to active participation in society later on in life.
+The complexity of Malta's national identity entails that English is the second language for most people, the first language for a significant minority, and the main foreign language for an increasing number of migrants from the EU and the rest of the world.
+English is omnipresent in Malta, from a child's early years up to active participation in society later on in life.
 Hence, English in Malta is inherently bound to who you are, what you do, and how you do it.